 Macros and micros usually take center stage on the topic of nutrition, leaving another important aspect forgotten: phytonutrients.
 These chemical compounds exist naturally in plants and offer many health benefits when consumed by us, making them a key part of a good diet.

-The prefix “Phyto” is derived from Greek, meaning “related to plants”.
+“phyto-” comes from a Greek word, meaning “related to plants”.
 Phytonutrients, as the name suggests, are nutrients found in them.
 Also called phytochemicals, there are over 25,000 different types known to us – and undoubtedly many, many more waiting to be discovered.

 In plants, phytonutrients are the first line of defense against threats like insects, fungi and sunlight.
 They also affect properties such as taste, odor and color, turning tomatoes red and garlic into a bromidophobe’s (that would be a person with a strong aversion to smell) worst nightmare.